 In light of the foregoing, rational Genworth shareholders should ask themselves: Who are the Compensation Committee Directors serving on behalf of, the shareholders (the true owners of the Company) or the members of Genworth's C-suite?
-We might conceivably take solace that the answer is the former if any of the Compensation Committee Directors had demonstrated a firm commitment to align their financial interests with those of the shareholders in the past, but in my opinion this sadly has not been the case.
-None of Compensation Committee Directors Higgins, Dyson or Goodman has ever purchased a single share of Genworth stock on the open market, and, while Director Restrepo deserves some credit in recently buying 50,000 shares, his purchase came two days after I submitted my director nomination (since withdrawn) and a proxy contest was therefore suddenly in prospect.
+We might conceivably take solace that the answer is the former if any of the Compensation Committee Directors had demonstrated a firm commitment to align their financial interests with those of the shareholders in the past, but in my view this sadly has not been the case.
+None of Compensation Committee Directors Higgins, Dyson or Goodman has ever purchased a single share of Genworth stock on the open market, and, while Director Restrepo deserves some credit in recently buying 50,000 shares, his purchase came two days after I submitted my director nomination and a proxy contest was suddenly in prospect.
 A coincidence?
 Or was Director Restrepo's purchase defensive and reactionary?
-Prior to the submission of my director nomination, Mr Restrepo had never purchased open market shares of Genworth stock since joining our Board in late 2016.
+Prior to the submission of my director nomination, Mr Restrepo had never bothered to purchase open market shares of Genworth stock since joining our Board in late 2016.

 In addition, each of the Compensation Committee Directors serves on the boards of various other public and non-public companies, calling into question their willingness to challenge entrenched management.
-Compensation Committee Director Restrepo, for example, also serves on the boards of RLI Corp (where he made \$175,000 in director fees for 2021) and Enact Holdings (thereby earning double director fees courtesy of Genworth shareholders, since we own 82% of Enact).
+Compensation Committee Director Restrepo, for example, also serves on the boards of RLI Corp (where he made \$175,000 in director fees for 2021) and Enact Holdings (thereby earning double director fees courtesy of Genworth shareholders, since we own 82% of Enact!).
 Compensation Committee Director Dyson (the committee chair), on the other hand, serves on the boards of USAA Federal Savings Bank (since October 2017); CALIBRE Systems, Inc. (since October 2018); and the Army Emergency Relief Organization (since 2020).
 Why rock the boat as a director, if one can instead rubber-stamp the CEO's lucrative compensation package and empire-building plans and thereby collect director fees well into the six figures, while working just a few weeks a year?
 Each of Genworth's Compensation Committee Directors, for example, stands to make a minimum of \$270,000 in director fees annually for serving on our Board (versus \$242,000 in 2020), plus additional fees for serving as a committee chair or board chair-that is, so long as they don't get ejected from the director suite for being obstreperous (the Nomination Committee can simply decline to renominate any such director at the next annual meeting, perhaps following a not-so-subtle hint from the CEO).

-Lastly, in a strange side note, one of the Compensation Committee Directors seems to have her age listed incorrectly in Genworth's preliminary proxy statement.
-Director Dyson should currently be either 63 or 64 years old (rather than 62), based on her college graduation date of 1980 (per an article about her on Missouri State's website), which implies a birth date for her sometime in 1958.
-Given this fact, I wonder what professional credentials listed in Genworth's preliminary proxy statement for our Directors might prove to be inaccurate upon closer examination.
-I sincerely hope and believe the answer is "none", but as a famous politician one said: "Trust, But Verify".
-In my view, this motto applies to nearly everything the Company claims in its proxy statement.
+Lastly, in a strange side note, one of the Compensation Committee Directors has her age listed incorrectly in Genworth's preliminary proxy statement.
+It seems Director Dyson should currently be either 63 or 64 years old (rather than 62), based on her college graduation date of 1980 (per an article about her on Missouri State's website).
+One wonders, what other professional credentials listed in Genworth's preliminary proxy statement for our Directors will prove to be inaccurate upon closer examination?